10 Best Maximalist Running Shoes Reviewed

 Reasons to Wear Maximalist Running Shoes:

-- You never seen to get enough comfort, but with Maximalist shoes you will
+- You never seem to get enough comfort with lower profile shoes

 - Perfect for absorbing shock while you run

-- Studies reveal you will have less injuries to your Achilles Tendon
+- Studies reveal you will have fewer injuries to your Achilles Tendon

 - You have sensitive feet